Romain Avril

 Romain Avril is a French born celebrity chef based in Toronto, Ontario.
 He was a guest judge twice on Food Network Canada's Top Chef and a finalist on Food Network Chopped Canada.
+He won his episode of Recipe for Disaster and has made over 100 appearances on television and radio.
+In August 2023, Romain published his first cookbook, The Vegan Bridge.

-Recently he launched his YouTube channel Frenchy Cooks.
+In 2020, he launched his YouTube channel.